Understanding Ponticulus Posticus treatments

 Understanding Ponticulus Posticus

-Research: Ponticulus Posticus in symptomatic and asymptomatic patients
+December 2013: Ponticulus Posticus in symptomatic and asymptomatic patients

 As mentioned above, You may have learned about the ponticulus posticus from an incidental MRI or CT Scan – it may have been ignored or it may be the reason for your symptoms.
 In the DMX image, we saw in the above video, we saw how the ponticulus posticus could impact the C1 nerve root and the vertebral artery.
 This is not always an easy observation to make.
 Ponticulus posticus